Machine Identification

 Licenses issued against a Machine ID will be rendered invalid if they are stored on a machine where the ID against which they are created is no longer detected.
 As such, if you need to change or move your virtual Azure environment serving Datamine licenses, new licenses will be required, and you should contact your local Datamine representative for guidance.

-2. Change the Startup Type to either LocalDesktop (=Physical), Private Cloud or Public Cloud.
+Select the Startup Type (Local Desktop, Private Cloud or Public Cloud).
+See Supported Environments.

-4. The License Service will automatically restart and your new configuration will be applied.
+The License Service restarts and your new configuration is applied.

 Machine ID values can change in some situations.
 The nature of the change will depend on whether you are working in a physical or virtual/cloud environment.